Ryan Peniston springs another Queen’s surprise with win over Ugo Humbert

 Murray memorably won the doubles title at Queen’s with Feliciano Lopez in 2019 as he began his comeback from hip surgery.

-“I just asked him ‘do you want to play doubles at Queen’s?’.
-He said ‘yeah, let’s do it’.
-It was pretty simple,” added Norrie.
+“I just asked him, ‘Do you want to play doubles at Queen’s?’.
+He said, ‘Yeah, let’s do it’.
+It was pretty simple,” said Norrie.

 “I’m just going to enjoy it and get another match on the grass and hopefully just pick his brains on a few things.
 Obviously he’s got a lot of confidence at the moment, a good guy to play with.”